ugbodagadave/Travel-Agent/how-it-works.md

 ##### Circle Webhook (`/circle-webhook` in `app/main.py`)

-1.  **Payment Success:** Once the USDC transaction is confirmed on the blockchain, Circle sends a `wallets.deposits.completed` event.
+1.  **Payment Success:** Once the USDC transaction is confirmed on the blockchain, Circle sends a notification for a `payments` event, typically when the payment intent is marked as `COMPLETE`.
-2.  **User Lookup:** The webhook extracts the `walletId` from the payload and uses it to load the correct `user_id` from the Redis mapping created earlier.
+2.  **User Lookup:** The webhook extracts the `paymentIntentId` from the payload and uses it to load the correct `user_id` from the Redis mapping created earlier.
 3.  **PDF Generation & Final Steps:** From here, the process is identical to the Stripe flow.
 The handler loads the session, generates and sends a personalized PDF for each traveler, sends a final confirmation message, and updates the user's state to `BOOKING_CONFIRMED`.

 ---